Dirac neutrinos and gauged lepton number: Boson Sector

 The minimization conditions of the scalar potential yields the following relations:

 The charged scalars $G^\pm$ are the Goldstone bosons absorbed by the charged gauge fields $W^\mu_\pm$ and remain unmixed with the physical dark charged scalars $\eta^{\pm}$, with squared masses

-After SSB, the electrically CP-odd scalars $G_1$ and $G_2$ remain massless and become the Goldstone bosons absorbed by linear combinations of the neutral gauge fields $Z^\mu$ and $Z^{\prime\mu}$.
-In the CP-even scalar sector, a mixing between the electrically neutral fields $h_1'$ and $h_2'$ is induced after SSB and is given by the squared mass matrix
+After SSB, the electrically $CP$-odd scalars $G_1$ and $G_2$ remain massless and become the Goldstone bosons absorbed by linear combinations of the neutral gauge fields $Z^\mu$ and $Z^{\prime\mu}$.
+In the $CP$-even scalar sector, a mixing between the electrically neutral fields $h_1'$ and $h_2'$ is induced after SSB and is given by the squared mass matrix

 that can be diagonalized through the introduction of the physical states

 with mixing angle

 and masses